DHBW-TINF24F/Team5-management-and-docs/docs/conventions/commit-conventions.md

 parent: Conventions
 ---

-# Commit Conventions
+# Commit conventions

-All commits have to start with a preamble, followed by a short description and an optional reference to an issue or similar.
+Commits start with a preamble, followed by a short description and an optional reference to an issue or similar.
 The syntax of a commit has to match:

 ```